138138138/browser-reduce-windowscreen-fingerprint/README.md

 # **Browser Reduce window.screen Fingerprint**

+As of 2023-06-07, Windows version of Brave already implemented window.screen Fingerprint protection by default, so this script is not required.
+Linux still does not have this feature yet.

 # Introduction

 Your browser has a unique fingerprint.
 Ad companies use this uniqueness to track users' behavior even if user has enabled incognito mode and VPN.